See our exclusive index of companies on the move:Explore Stocks

-Other major index players include Reece Group (ASX:REH), Australia’s largest supplier of plumbing and bathroom supplies.
+Another major index player is Reece Group (ASX:REH), Australia’s largest supplier of plumbing and bathroom supplies.
 Notable examples in the renewable energy space include Mercury (ASX:MCY), which deals with hydroelectric-generating and geothermal plants in New Zealand, and Contact Energy (ASX:CEN), another New Zealand electricity generator that dabbles in natural gas and broadband retail.

 One of the biggest companies in the waste sector is Cleanaway Waste (ASX:CWY), which is an end-to-end e-waste recycler that employs some 6,300 Australians over its 250 branches nationwide.

-Investors specifically on the lookout for cleantech startups instead of listed stocks may want to join EnergyLab, which purports to be Australia and New Zealand’s largest cleantech acceleration program.
+Investors specifically on the lookout for cleantech startups instead of listed stocks may want to look into EnergyLab, which claims to be Australia and New Zealand’s largest cleantech acceleration program.
 EnergyLab receives submissions from cleantech startups in the region that are looking to raise capital and passes select opportunities on to its members.

 Looking forward at renewable energy uptake in Australia, the country’s Clean Energy Council describes 2020 as significant in that more than one-quarter of the nation’s total electricity generation came from renewable sources for the first time.
 The CEC also stated that as of 2021, 32.5 percent of Australia’s energy came from renewable sources.

-The top renewable energy source for Australia last year was wind, followed by small-scale solar and hydro.
+The top renewable energy source for Australia in 2021 was wind, followed by small-scale solar and hydro.
 The Clean Energy Council notes that the country’s states and territories have taken the lead on renewable energy policy rather than the federal government.

 Further into the future, an abundance of sunshine and natural resources means the nation has the ability to move to a 100 percent renewable system, as per the Australian Energy Market Operator.
 However, trading in gas- and coal-powered electricity would require major political shifts.

-For investors, it’s clear that as Australia looks for climate solutions and economic gains post-COVID-19, there will be no shortage of opportunities in the cleantech space to take advantage of in the near future.
+For investors, it’s clear that as Australia looks for climate solutions and economic gains, there will be no shortage of opportunities in the cleantech space to take advantage of in the near future.

 Securities Disclosure: I, Ryan Sero, hold no direct investment interest in any company mentioned in this article.